unicitynetwork/alpha/README.md

 						Uncity and ZK Aggregation
 						Smart Contracts

+The top layer provides a Proof of Work trust anchor i.e. it mints new coins which can then be extracted and used "off-chain" in the Smart Contract layer.

 This codebase implements the top layer and uses a fork of Bitcoin (Scash).
-It is not designed to be a transaction system and 99.9% of the codebase is redundant - transactions should be executed at the smart contract layer not in the Proof of Work layer.
+It is not designed to be a transaction system and 99% of the codebase is redundant - transactions are executed at the smart contract layer not in the Proof of Work layer.
 Transactions are still needed (coinbase, mining pools) but discouraged.

 The major changes from the Bitcoin codebase